Chimera-tools/ChimPipe/docs/source/manual.rst

 Strand-specific protocols (stranded data):

-* **SENSE**.
-Transcript directly sequenced.
-Reads map to the transcript strand.
-* **ANTISENSE**.
-Reverse complementary sequence of the transcript sequenced.
-Reads map to the opposite strand of the transcript.
 * **MATE1_SENSE**.
 Reads on the left of the fragment (mates 1) sequenced from the transcript (map in the transcrip strand), and the ones in the right (mates 2) sequenced from the complementary reverse sequence (map in the opposite strand).
 * **MATE2_SENSE**.
 Reads on the left of the fragment (mates 1) sequenced from the complementary reverse sequence (map in the opposite strand), and the ones in the right (mates 2) sequenced from the transcript (map in the transcrip strand).